 Eunmi Shim wrote in her musical biography of Tristano: Mingus and Max Roach were quite enamoured of Tristano’s approach, which restricted the rhythmic contribution of bass and drums quite severely.
 [But] they approved of such consciously articulated developments as that of emasculating the rhythm section in order to free the front line.
 Mingus said, “Indiviuals can swing alone like Bird, and groups can swing collectively like Tristano’s”.

 Tristano is often presented as the antithesis of the great Charlie Parker.
 Where Bird was the ultimate pour-it-out faster-than-the-ear-can-hear no-holds-barred improviser, Tristano was a proponent of strict discipline.
 He trained his students to take responsibility for every single note.
-The gut and the mind.
+The gut vs. the mind.
 But Bird and Tristano had great respect for each other.
 One Sunday Bird drove out to Tristano’s house on Long Island, where they recorded two cuts – ‘All of Me’ and ‘I Can’t Believe That You’re in Love with Me’.
 That’s the great Kenny Clarke tapping on the phonebook!

 Irascible, perhaps, but Tristano left a legacy.
 Two great saxophonists were his best-known disciples, Lee Konitz and Warne Marsh, both of whom we’ve written about at length.
 On this version of ‘317 East 32nd’,Konitz (alto sax) plays the first solo, Tristano (piano) the second, Marsh (tenor sax) the third.